Not what you want?

 Compassion is caring and understanding someone is hurt or troubled (even if you don't know them).
 It is wanting to help, even if all you can do is listen and say kind words.
 You forgive mistakes.
 You are a friend when someone needs a friend.

-Another way to translate this is, "The Guts Theory" or "The Doctrine of Will-Power".
+Another way to translate this is “The Guts Theory” or “The Doctrine of Will-Power.”
 Maybe breaking down the meaning of the characters will help clarify this:

 根性 = will-power; guts; temper; nature; spirit; nature and character; the nature of the powers of any sense.